-The installation guide for the full RadiusCX clutch product has been provided with this clutch pack replacement kit.
-You will use it to install, tune, and maintain your RadiusCX clutch product.
+The installation guide for the full RadiusCX clutch product is available on the Rekluse website (rekluse.com) and can be used to assist with replacing the clutch pack with this kit.
+The manual can also be used to install, tune, and maintain your RadiusCX clutch product.